Aayush-Yadav-34/VisuDSA/README.md

 4. **Visualize**: Interact with data structure demonstrations
 5. **Take Quizzes**: Test your knowledge with interactive questions
 6. **Track Progress**: Monitor your learning journey
+7. **Get AI Help**: Use the floating chatbot for instant assistance with concepts

 ### For Administrators